tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 In this task, you will create a new Management Group and move a subscription into this Management Group.
 We'll later assign Azure Policy using the Management Group scope, so that it applies automatically to all subscriptions under that scope.

->[!NOTE]
-> We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.
+>**Note**: We'll use our own Management Group, if you have permissions you could also use the Tenant Root Management Group.

 1. Launch the Azure Management Portal, and navigate to **Management Groups** under **All services**: